felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 curved spines (at least, on books).
 I used to think having a book with a curved spine meant you weren't taking care of your stuff.
 As if you dropped your things and threw them around so often that they became folded all around.
-Like a spoiled kid who didn't want to read, screw that, I want to run around...
-(I don't know what I was thinking back then).
+Like a spoiled kid who didn't want to read: "Screw that, I want to run around", the kid would say, as he drops folded books everywhere he went (I don't know what I was thinking back then).

 Today, I realize there are good folds, and there are bad folds.
-A bad fold is the kind of fold I had in mind: actual damage.
-A good fold means someone really put their energy to extracting everything there was to learn about a specific book.
+A bad fold is the kind of fold I described above: actual damage.
+A good fold is something I discovered recently: it is evidence left by someone who really put their energy into extracting everything there was to learn from a specific book.
 It's a subtle difference, but it means a lot.

-It was my good
+It was my current manager (and friend!)
-friend Mathieu (and current manager!) who showed me a "tool" that I would be using for the rest of my life.
-It is a hand position.
-The gesture one does when actually learning.
+Mathieu who showed me a "tool" that I would be using for the rest of my life.
+It is a hand position, a way of holding books that helps the mind focus and actually start learning.
 Here is what it looks like:

 {{< figure src="/img/how-to-hold-book.jpg" position="center" caption="" >}}